detrin/rust-sat-polyomino/README.md

 ## Why?
 Why not.
 I am at the time of writing of this file learning Rust and I thought using SAT to solve polyomino puzzles would be a fun project.

+## How?
+You can read more on how the problem can be translated into SAT [here](https://www.fishlet.com/2022/01/21/pentomino/).

 ## Examples
 The first example is with tromino.
 You can see that that thet SAT solution is found in 134.83µs.
 ```